 Below are examples of unsecured debts that typically qualify for debt restructuring:

-Judgments (Must Be Uncollectable For At Least 12 Months)
+- Judgments (Must Be Uncollectible For At Least 12 Months)

 Acceptance of any particular debt is dependent upon the individual facts and circumstances and approval of a lawyer.
 Brownstone Law Group, PC. reserves the right to accept or reject any debts upon enrollment.